Budapest in Winter: Weather & 12 Best Things to Do (2026)

 12. GO ON A WALKING TOUR

 There are different options for walking tours in Budapest, such as visiting the Buda Castle, St. Stephen’s Basilica or the Parliament.
-They usually last between 1.5-4 hours, and cost USD 10-70.
+They usually cost USD 10-70.

 ✅ Explore Budapest on foot and book a Walking Tour here!